Jason Jarrett (footballer): Playing career

 Jarrett signed with Salford City in June 2014.
 He made his club debut in the opening league match of the season on 16 August as Salford beat Scarborough 4–1.
 The "Ammies" won the Northern Premier League Division One North title in 2014–15.

 Style of play

 Brighton manager Micky Adams described Jarrett as "an energetic box-to-box midfielder who can operate in either an attacking or defensive role anywhere across the middle".

 Later career

-Jarrett took an FA refereeing course in 2013 at Lancashire FA, he continued to play semi-professional football whilst gaining experience refereeing on Sunday mornings in the Lancashire Sunday Football League.
-He made the decision to retire from playing football and concentrate on his refereeing career.
+Jarrett took an FA refereeing course in 2013 at Lancashire FA; he continued playing semi-professional football while gaining experience refereeing on Sunday mornings in the Lancashire Sunday Football League.
+He decided to retire from playing football and concentrate on his refereeing career.
 He set up a coaching academy named ProBall Sport.
+On 23 June 2023, he was appointed as caretaker manager of Bury Women.
+He was given the role permanently on 13 July.